pikelet-lang/pikelet/book/src/language/index.md

 -}
 ```

-Doc comments are proceeded by a triple pipe, and are used to document
+Doc comments are preceded by a triple pipe, and are used to document
 definitions:

 ```pikelet